Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Niue is a single raised coral island in the South Pacific, population approximately 1,800, in free association with New Zealand.
 More Niueans live in New Zealand (~30,000) than on the island itself.
 In 1997, American businessman Bill Semich approached Niue authorities and obtained delegation of the .nu ccTLD to his Massachusetts-based nonprofit, the Internet Users Society - Niue (IUSN).
 He reportedly told officials the domain "has no value" — comparable to an international dialing code.
 In exchange, he promised free unlimited Internet access for the island.

 "Nu" means "now" in Swedish, Danish, and Dutch.
 In the late 1990s, Sweden's own .se domain was heavily restricted — registration required a Swedish corporate identity number.
 Swedish Internet users began registering .nu domains en masse as an accessible alternative.
 At peak, .nu held over 550,000 active registrations and became the third most popular TLD in Sweden with 7% market share, behind only .se and .com.
+Today .nu holds 999.1K observed hostnames, of which 62.4% resolve — a healthy, actively-used namespace, which is precisely what makes the dispute over who profits from it so contentious.

 The Transfer and the Lawsuit